smsharma/point-cloud-galaxy-diffusion/README.md

 ```
 python train.py --config ./configs/nbody.py
 ```
 which is called from `scripts/submit_train.sh`.
-The model configuration `./configs/nbody.py` (diffusion, score model, and dataset configuration) can be edited accordingly.
+The config file `./configs/nbody.py` (which sets diffusion, score model, and dataset configuration) can be edited accordingly.
 Similarly, `scripts/submit_infer.sh` computes the likelihood profiles for the trained model, calling `infer.py`.

 The [`notebooks`](notebooks/) directory contains notebooks used to produce results for the paper, each linked from the respective figures.